jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/ale-naif-spice-data-setup.md

     echo $ALESPICEROOT
     ```

-    To work with MRO images like the example image on this page, you might download the MRO NAIF SPICE Kernels to a data drive.
+    To work with MRO images for example, you might download the MRO NAIF SPICE Kernels to a data drive.
-    If your directory structure looks like `/Volumes/data/spice-data/mro-m-spice-6-v1.0/mrosp_1000`, then you should set `$ALESPICEROOT` like:
+    If your directory structure looks like `/Volumes/data/spice-data/mro-m-spice-6-v1.0/mrosp_1000`,
+    then you should set `$ALESPICEROOT` like:

     ```sh
     export ALESPICEROOT=/Volumes/data/spice-data